blainegarrett/dowsingrod-pref-shell-demo/README.md

 # Dowsing Rod Pref Service Shell Demo
-This is an end-to-end demo of interacting with the Divining Rod Preference Engine
+This is an end-to-end demo of interacting with the [Divining Rod Preference Service](https://github.com/divrods/pref_service).

 Installation of Demo